NMMRSTT/employee-attrition-classifier-webapp/README.md

 This repository contains a Streamlit web application for predicting employee churn using a machine learning model.
 The app allows users to input an employee number to predict churn probability and visualize key factors influencing the prediction.

+**Main Piece**: The main piece of this project is the Streamlit web app that you will be able to find under [PLACEHOLDER URL].

 ## Project Structure

 ```